 - Acquisition notes

-- This is the second album containing the other part of the Dürer collection bequeathed by Joseph Nollekens, subject to a life interest to Francis Douce (for which see E,2.1).
+- These sheets were in the second album containing the other part of the Dürer collection bequeathed by Joseph Nollekens, subject to a life interest to Francis Douce (for which see E,2.1).
 William Young Ottley reported the arrival of the Douce bequest to the Trustees on 10 July 1834: 'within these last two days a large volume containing a collection of the prints of A. Dürer (E,2.) and a portfolio containing the Triumphal Arch of Maximilian, and the Triumphal Car of that Emperor (E,5.2) by the same artist, have been received in the Print Room'.There must have been some spare pages at the end of the album for at some point in or after 1785 six facsimile prints after drawings by Dürer by Adam Bartsch were added at the end.
-The album was probably broken up in the 1840s.
-Both series have now been mounted together, and the Triumphal Arch is kept rolled.

 The Arch is annotated in an early hand in English, and Jane Roberts has pointed out that an impression of the Arch was in the collection of Charles I (recorded in Abraham Van der Doort's inventory of 1639, and in a subsequent sale inventory as 'An Arch.tryomphall. by Albertdure printed, Sold to Col. Webb 22 Oct.
 1649' for £2; see Oliver Millar in the 'Walpole Society', XXXVII 1958/60, p.174 no.15, and XLIII 1970/2, p.312 no.219).
 It is possible that this impression is that which was owned by Charles I.